-Act-means the Renaissance Zone Act under North Dakota Century Code ch.
+Act-means the Renaissance Zone Act under North Dakota Century Code (N.D.C.C.)
+Ch.
 40-63.

 Local zone authority-means the governing body of the city in which the zone is located, or the entity designated by the city governing body to promote, develop, and manage the zone.